Character deflations and a generalization of the Murnaghan--Nakayama rule: Symmetric functions

+where the sum is over the partitions $\lambda$ of $|\mu|+mn$ such that $\lambda\supseteq \mu$.
+(Our definition of an $m$-border-strip tableau of type $(n)$ is equivalent to the definition of a horizontal $n$-ribbon tableau of weight $m$ in~\cite{DLT}.)
+In fact, the formula in~\cite{DLT} is more general, giving a combinatorial description of $s_{\mu} (p_n \circ s_{\kappa})$ for any partition $\kappa$ of $n$.
+Clearly, Equation~\eqref{eq:DLT} is equivalent to Equation~\eqref{eq:cd2} in the case $\gamma=(n)$; this leads, after some work, to an alternative proof of Theorem~\ref{thm:cd}.

-In the special case when $\mu=\emptyset$, a combinatorial description of the left-hand side is given in~\cite[\S I.8, Example 8]{Macdonald1995}.
-Using Lemma~\ref{lemma:horiz}, one can see that this description is equivalent to the definition of $a_{\lda, \gamma}$ (see Definition~\ref{def:a}).
+Furthermore, in the special case when $\mu=\emptyset$, a combinatorial description of the left-hand side of Equation~\eqref{eq:cd2} is given by Macdonald in~\cite[\S I.8, Example 8]{Macdonald1995}.
+Using Lemma~\ref{lemma:horiz}, one can see that this description is equivalent to the definition of $a_{\lda, \gamma}$.